xdxdhh/xdxdhh/README.md

 Hi, I’m @xdxdhh,
-I’m currently studying applied mathematics, play with datasets and try to learn how to analyze and make sense of data.
+I’m currently studying applied mathematics, playing with datasets and trying to learn how to analyze and make sense of data.